3mdeb/news-and-ideas/blog/content/post/2020-12-04-HRMS-Sentrifugo.md

 take into account the level of development of the company, its pace of growth and the field in which it operates.

 The first choice may be paid software, configured and prepared for the client by an external company.
-The advantage of such a solution is the lack of the need to learn advanced implementation options, an easy introduction to management, and relatively quick effects of use.
-While the downside is the lack of full control in the case of willingness to introduce changes and the costs of the same services with software, often in the form of a subscription, which for a small and medium-sized company may be an unnecessary cost. <br> <br>
+The advantage of such a solution is the lack of the need to learn advanced implementation options, an easy introduction to management, and relatively immediate effects.
+The downside is the lack of full control and the costs of the same services with software, often in the form of a subscription, which for a small and medium-sized company may be an unnecessary cost. <br> <br>

-There are also open source type software available on the market.
-For developers, it is a natural choice, a longer implementation process is compensated by the benefits of self-implementation and management of HRMS software, the possibility of any interference in the management structure.
-And defining parameters relevant to the organization allows you to adjust the management model to the current needs, not to mention much lower maintenance costs in the long term.
+There is also open source type software available on the market.
+For developers, it is a natural choice.
+A longer implementation process is compensated by the benefits of self-implementation and management of HRMS software.
+Defining parameters relevant to the organization allow you to adjust the management model to the current needs, not to mention much lower maintenance costs in the long term

 ### Odoo